awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 ## Step 11: Terminate the temporary instance<a name="nccl-start-base-terminate"></a>

-At this point, you no longer need the temporary instance that you launched in **Step 2**\.
+At this point, you no longer need the temporary instance that you launched\.
 You can terminate the instance to stop incurring charges for it\.

 **To terminate the temporary instance**